vigna/sux-rs/epserde/README.md

 \end{figure}
 ```

+The default size, 2.638 × 1.8 in, is half of `acmsmall`'s 5.478 in
+`\textwidth` less a 0.2 in gap, so that it sits on a line next to the
-`acmsmall`'s `\textwidth` is 5.478 in, so `--width 5.478` gives a full-width
+companion figure of `epserde-rs/rkyv-bench`; `--width 5.478` gives a
-figure.
+full-width figure.
 Operation names are set in the text face because Inconsolata, the
 document's typewriter face, is not installed here; install it and redraw and
 they will be set in it.